 If you have previously been auto-enrolled into a Nest pension and opted-out, you will be automatically enrolled again every 3 years, so long as you continue to meet the eligibility criteria.

 How does a Nest pension work?

 You will receive a welcome pack from Nest after being auto-enrolled by your employer.
 You'll need to create your online account and complete some personal details, including your address, date of birth and potential beneficiaries.
-You'll also have the opportunity to opt-out should you choose to do so.
+You'll also have the opportunity to opt out should you choose to do so.

-There are a few different ways that your employer can choose to deduct your pension contributions, however the most popular method is through 'qualifying earnings'.
+There are a few different ways that your employer can choose to deduct your pension contributions, however, the most popular method is through 'qualifying earnings'.
 Using the 'qualifying earnings' method is the standard way to work out the legal minimum contributions and will ensure that earnings through salary, overtime, bonuses and commission are all taken into account.

 You'll contribute a minimum of 5% of your qualifying earnings (including commission, overtime and bonuses) and your employer will contribute a minimum of 3%, totalling 8% overall.
-Deductions are taken from your net salary (after tax and national insurance has been deducted) and you'll actually only end up paying 4% as the other 1% is paid into your pot by the government in the form of tax relief.
+Deductions are taken from your net salary (after tax and national insurance have been deducted) and you'll actually only end up paying 4% as the other 1% is paid into your pot by the government in the form of tax relief.
 If you are a higher earner, you'll need to speak to HMRC about claiming back additional tax relief on your pension.